Skip to main content

-What to Look For in AI Tools with References
+What Should You Look For in AI Tools with References?

 Not all AI-generated references are created equal.
 Some tools append a list of URLs to the bottom of a response.
 Others provide inline citations that link to specific passages in verified documents.
 The difference matters.